 Most the popular fabrics to buy in India are hand-printed fabrics with ethnic motifs, Ikat, jute and silk fabrics.
 Rajasthan’s block printed cotton fabric and tye & dye prints or garments are very popular.

 Indians are fond of Gold jewelry but the younger generation prefers fashion jewelry.
 The funky fashion jewelry is available all across India at very cheap prices.
 A small pair of earring can be bought for 20 INR.

-The silver jewelry is very popular and its available in beautiful funky designs which can be worn with Indian as well as western clothing.
-Earring, necklace, choker necklace, Bengals, bracelets, rings, and anklets are most popular items.
+The silver jewelry is very popular and it’s available in beautiful funky designs which can be worn with Indian as well as western clothing.
+Earring, necklace, choker necklace, Bengals, bracelets, rings, and anklets are the most popular items.